 I set up my private practice in 2007.

 My counselling approach is person centred.
 I will work with you to find your own solutions to what is troubling you, providing a safe environment in which to do so.

 I worked in a hospice for nine years as a counsellor and bereavement coordinator.
 I provided counselling to patients and their families as well as bereavement counselling and group work.
 I am an individual accredited member of BACP (MBACP) and a member of APCCA the Association for Person Centred Creative Arts.
 I adhere to the BACP ethical framework.
 I am qualified to work online and have an advanced certificate in Online and Telephone Therapy and level 2 membership of ACTO.

 I am experienced in short term work for employee assistance schemes using a solution focused approach.

 I qualified as a counsellor in 2004 with a Higher National Diploma in Experiential Person Centred Counselling and as a supervisor in 2009 with a Diploma in Supervision from the Wealden Institute.

-My continuing professional development training includes CBT with Heart, a certificate in Person Centred Art Therapy, an introduction to mindfulness, training in bereavement and loss, and a certificate in telephone and online therapy.
+My continuing professional development training includes CBT with Heart, a certificate in Person Centred Art Therapy, an introduction to mindfulness, training in bereavement and loss, and an advanced certificate in telephone and online therapy.